Fluoroacetaldehyde dehydrogenase

-The 3 substrates of this enzyme are fluoroacetaldehyde, NAD^{+}, and H_{2}O, whereas its 3 products are fluoroacetate, NADH, and H^{+}.
+The three substrates of this enzyme are fluoroacetaldehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are fluoroacetic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is fluoroacetaldehyde:NAD+ oxidoreductase.